chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Welcome

-Good morning and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at ISWC 2025 in Nara.
+Good morning, and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at ISWC 2025 in Nara.

 My name is Canan, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM (Galleries, Libraries, Archives, and Museums) institutions and their collections.

+This tutorial follows a learning-by-doing approach.
+That means we will not only discuss ontology-based data modeling – we will work with real data and model step by step together.

+## Abaout the Team and the SODa Project

 My colleagues and I are members of the ![SODa project team](https://sammlungen.io/projekt).

-SODa is dedicated to advancing sustainable and interoperable infrastructures for the digital management, documentation, and publication of scientific collections.
-It promotes and develops the data competencies necessary for research in and with scientific collections, fostering them in a transdisciplinary and practice-oriented way.

-In Germany, more than 1,200 scientific collections exist at universities.
+SODa is dedicated to developing sustainable infrastructures for research data and scientific collections.
+The SODa project supports the development of data competencies in the context of scientific collections.
+In Germany alone, there are more than 1,200 scientific collections at universities—ranging from zoology to mineralogy, botany, archaeology, game studies, and more.
 They constitute a vital foundation for research-based knowledge production, disciplinary development, and academic teaching.
+But they also require structured and interoperable data management to stay sustainable.

+This is exactly where WissKI and ontology-based data modeling can support real research workflows.

-## Team Introduction
+## About the Team

-My colleagues are:
+Together with my colleagues Gudrun and Mark, we designed this tutorial.

 <table>
   <tr>